The Influence of Linguistics in a Philippine Call Center Environment

-How is the Study Seen in Call Center or BPO Agencies Today?
+How is the Study Seen in Philippine Call Centers or BPO Agencies Today?

 You may have noticed that most call center agents’ dictions and enunciations are heavily emphasized while they are working.
 The reason behind this is because of the company’s outsourcing to a majority of countries which English is spoken as a second language, particularly the Philippines.